-Naomi: For the Telstra Business Women’s Awards, our primary function is recognition and celebration of outstanding achievement.
+Naomi: Recognition and celebration of outstanding achievement is essential.
 Networking is a wonderful part of that experience.
 When you bring together many smart and successful business women excelling in their fields, powerful things happen.
-And for us, Business Chicks and Women in Focus support the community piece.

 Jacqueline: For me it goes back to this body of knowledge and body of contacts.
 Between the three organisations, there’s a huge body of knowledge and huge network of contacts and those are of extraordinary value, so I think that really is the crux of it for me.

-Nicole: The power of true partnerships is when we come together for a common purpose and can bring our individual strengths to the table to make something better and stronger than we could by themselves.
-Our partnership with Telstra Business Women’s Awards help us celebrate the achievements of women in our communities, and our partnership with Business Chicks introduces our community to the events, programs and inspiration of the Business Chicks community.
+Nicole B: When we come together for a common purpose and can bring our individual strengths to the table to make something better and stronger than we could by themselves.
+The Telstra Business Women’s Awards help us celebrate the achievements of women in our communities, and our partnership with Business Chicks introduces our community to the events, programs and inspiration of the Business Chicks community.
 I really think we all want to see women in business thrive and together we can really do so much more.

 Emma B: I heard the phrase ‘global neighbourhood’ the other day, and I think the three different groups definitely bring that because you’ve got the corporate, the government, all of those different areas and then you have the medium- to really small-sized business.
 I've had so many conversations with people with all the same goals, but with different ways of approaching them through these different networks.